 Why is my VW check engine light on and off?

 If your Check engine light is blinking ON and OFF, this means you have a misfire.
 A misfiring engine will damage your catalytic converter quickly, so immediately ease off the throttle.
 If this does not stop misfire, pull over and turn off the engine.

 How can I access error codes on my VW's board computer?

 Unfortunately, error codes can not be viewed through a board computer.
 The only way to read the stored codes is by using a scan tool.
 You can visit your dealer or an independent workshop, or you can buy your own scan tool.

 Are all scan tools expensive?

 If you search for scan tools, you will find various scan tools with a hefty price tag.
 This is usually professional equipment.
 As an amateur or DIY, you can go with cheaper and simpler versions.
-If you have a smartphone, bluetooth ODB2 readers are a best option.
+If you have a smartphone, Bluetooth ODB2 readers are the best option.
 They are very cheap, small and easy to use.

 How can I know what the error codes mean?

-Error code P0411 indicates Incorrect Flow in Secondary Air Injection System (SAI).
+Error code P0411 indicates Incorrect Flow in the Secondary Air Injection System (SAI).
 This is an emission control system that uses an air pump to flow fresh air into the exhaust system.
-Usual failure points are pump, hoses or check valve.
-Damaged exhaust system can cause this error, as well.
+Usual failure points are pump, hoses, or check valve.
+A damaged exhaust system can cause this error, as well.

-What could cause VW check engine light after oil change?
+What could cause VW check engine light after an oil change?